MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 Administrators should implement the FCPCA G2 certificate as per the instructions below before the FCPCA certificate is removed by the Out-of-Band (OOB) Root Certificate update.

 1. Follow the guidance in [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify) to download and install the FCPCA G2 certificate on all Windows workgroup, member and domain controller computers.
 2. There are multiple ways to deploy CA certificates to enterprise devices.
-See the "Microsoft Solutions" section in [3: Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/).
+See the "Microsoft Solutions" section in [Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/).

 > [!Note]
-> In enterprises that have cross-certification dependencies for smartcard logons or other scenarios on Windows devices but do not have internet-access, see the "Do I Need to Distribute the Intermediate CA Certificates?" and "Certificates Issued by the Federal Common Policy CA G2" sections of [Section 6: Distribute the CA certificates issued by the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/certificates/).
+> In enterprises that have cross-certification dependencies for smartcard logons or other scenarios on Windows devices but do not have internet-access, see the "Do I Need to Distribute the Intermediate CA Certificates?" and "Certificates Issued by the Federal Common Policy CA G2" sections of [Distribute the CA certificates issued by the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/certificates/).
 >
 > Many federal enterprises will either need the US Treasury CA certificates, or the Entrust Managed Services CA certificates.
 Both CA certificates are documented in Section 6 with the following text:
 >